helenhanks/Robotany/README.md

 Read https://www.raspberrypi.org/documentation/usage/gpio for more information about pins.

+### Install required packages
+From the command line run the following commands to install the packages required:

+sudo apt-get update
+sudo apt-get install rpi.gpio

+### Write/Install Python Code to Control Relay
+At a minimum it should contain these commands (I used pin 8):

+Set up the pin:
+* import RPi.GPIO as GPIO
+* GPIO.setmode(GPIO.BOARD)
+* GPIO.setup(8, GPIO.OUT)

+Turn pin on and off:
+* GPIO.output(8, True)
+* GPIO.output(8, False)

+### Set up Pi to Run Script on Bootup
+Haven't figured out how to do this yet.

 ### Install Components and Wiring in Project Enclosure
 _Make sure everything is powered down including 12V power supply before doing this step!_